stephanstapel/ZUGFeRD-csharp/README.md

 http://www.s2-industries.com/wordpress/2013/11/creating-zugferd-descriptors-with-c/

-## Relationship between the different standard
+## Relationship between the different standards
 Since there are a lot terms and standards around electronic invoices, I'd like to layout my understanding:

 - ZUGFeRD was developed by a German initiative as a standard for electronic invoices (https://www.ferd-net.de/).